 For dinner I headed to the La Jamoneria with championship ham-cutter, Félix Martínez at the helm.
 Their tasting menu (€35 ) was expensive but nevertheless a fab gastronomical experience.
 The highlight for me was Felix’s ham carving masterclass , slicing wafer thin pieces of jamon with the aid of his razor-sharp Japanese sushi knives.
 His jamon is fabulous, salty and also sweet, melting like butter in your mouth.
 In between his masterclass, he shared his experiences of an impressive career carving jamón abroad.
 He also gave me a quick masterclass in carving a leg of jamón but I turned out to be pretty atrocious.
 Somethings are best left to the experts.

 Looking for a local to give you a guided tour?

-If you’re looking to get a broad perspective of the city , have a few hours to spend in Zaragoza and prefer to be shown around by a local, I highly recommend booking a tour with private guide .
+If you’re looking to get a broad perspective of the city , have a few hours to spend in Zaragoza and prefer to be shown around by a local, I highly recommend .
 The tours lasts 3-4 hours and the guide can customise it according to your interests.

 Where to stay in Zaragoza on a budget: Vincci Zaragoza Zentro